pdp10/sbpipe/docs/source/user_manual.md

 #### Pipeline configuration files
 Pipelines are configured using files (here called configuration files).
 These files are YAML files.
-In SBpipe each pipeline executes three tasks: data generation, data analysis, and report generation.
+In SBpipe each pipeline executes four tasks: data generation, data analysis, report generation, and tarball generation.
 These tasks can be activated in each configuration files using the options:

 - generate_data: True
 - analyse_data: True
 - generate_report: True
+- generate_tarball: False

 The `generate_data` task runs a simulator accordingly to the options in the configuration file.
 Hence, this task collects and organises the reports generated from the simulator.
 The `analyse_data` task processes the reports to generate plots and compute statistics.
-Finally, the `generate_report` task generates a LaTeX report containing the computed plots and invokes the utility `pdflatex` to produce a PDF file.
+The `generate_report` task generates a LaTeX report containing the computed plots and invokes the utility `pdflatex` to produce a PDF file.
+Finally, `generate_tarball` creates a tar.gz file of the results.
+By default, this is not executed.
 This modularisation allows users to analyse the same data without having to re-generate it, or to skip the report generation if not wanted.

 Pipelines for parameter estimation or stochastic model simulation can be